Chai Tea Latte

 At Starbucks I love to get the vanilla bean or Smores frappuccinos.
 This chai tea latte is another favorite.
 Why should coffee lovers have all the fun delicious creamy beverages?
 Tea is also a great drink to warm up with on chilly mornings!
 Growing up my family always drank more tea than coffee!
 It is still something I crave when the weather gets cold.
 A delicious alternative to just plain tea is a Chai tea latte.
 It is warm, sweet, and slightly spicy.

 My favorite part is that no fancy equipment is required, to can make this recipe.
-We’ll just be using a standard drip coffee maker.
+We'll just be using a standard drip coffee maker.
 If you want even more tea flavor use loose tea or break open the tea bags before placing them into the coffee pot.
+Paying over 5.00 for a Starbucks Chai Tea Latte, no thank you!
+Make it cheaper at home!
+Bonus: You can drink it in your jammies!
+It goes great with baked goods like our gingerbread loaf and lemon pound cake.

 Ingredient Notes and Shopping Tips